Below is a post from my sister at Making Sense of Cents. Enjoy!

-Whether you are able to devote an extra hour each day or an extra 8 hours a day, earning side income is something that everyone can do.
+Whether you can devote an extra hour each day or an additional 8 hours a day, earning side income is something that everyone can do.

-You could find a part-time job, start a business, sell items on the side, and so on in order to earn extra money.
+You could find a part-time job, start a business, sell items on the side, and so on to earn extra money.

 7. Set up automatic payments